 Millions of Americans take prescription medications to treat their diseases and improve their health.
 It’s easy to assume that the medication your doctor prescribes for you has been approved for your particular ailment.
 But sometimes, doctors prescribe medications that have not been approved for your ailment, a practice referred to as off-label medications.
-Is off-label medication safe?
+Which begs the question – is off-label medication safe?

 The FDA approval process.

 The FDA approves medications based on clinical data and other information provided by the drug manufacturer.
 In order to win approval, the drug company has to demonstrate that the drug is safe and effective for its intended uses.

 By the way, you should know that “safe” doesn’t mean no side effects.
 Rather, FDA approval indicates that after careful evaluation, they determined the benefits of a medication for a particular use outweigh the potential risks.
 In other words, the FDA feels there is strong scientific data supporting the use of the drug for its intended purpose.

 Additionally, the FDA approves drug labeling for each medication that provides healthcare providers with important information about how to safely and effectively use each medication.
 Information on the labels includes: